Book of Documents

 In 317 AD, Mei Ze presented to the Eastern Jin court a 58-chapter (59 if the preface is counted) Book of Documents as Kong Anguo's version of the text.
 This version was accepted, despite the doubts of a few scholars, and later was canonized as part of Kong Yingda's project.
 It was only in the 17th century that Qing dynasty scholar Yan Ruoqu proposed that the "Old Texts" were fabrications "reconstructed" in the 3rd or 4th centuries AD.

 In the transmitted edition, texts are grouped into four sections representing different eras: the legendary reign of Yu the Great, and the Xia, Shang and Zhou dynasties.
 The Zhou section accounts for over half the text.
 Some of its modern-script chapters are among the earliest examples of Chinese prose, recording speeches from the early years of the Zhou dynasty in the late 11th century BC.
 Although the other three sections purport to record earlier material, most scholars believe that even the New Script chapters in these sections were composed later than those in the Zhou section, with chapters relating to the earliest periods being as recent as the 4th or 3rd centuries BC.

 Textual history

-The history of the various versions of the Documents is particularly complex, and has been the subject of a long-running literary and philosophical controversy.
+The history of the various versions of the Documents is complex and has been the subject of a long-running literary and philosophical controversy.